 - Elder care expenses (you are taking care of a relative).

-You want to know the procedures to appeal the financial aid award letter.
+You want to know the procedures to appeal the financial aid award letter for that particular school.
 This may be a certain appeals form or a letter you must write.
 Depending on the school, it may be both.
 So once the financial aid representative tells you about the appeals process and deadlines, request the needed form.
 This seems like a no-brainer, but it’s easy to forget.

-Whether you are talking to the financial aid representatives or writing an appeal letter, use the right terminology.
-For instance, if you have to write a letter you want to start with the fact that you are requesting reconsideration of aid offered to your child.
+Whether you are talking to the financial aid representatives or writing an appeal letter/email, use the right terminology.
+For instance, if you have to write a letter, you want to start with the fact that you are requesting reconsideration of aid offered to your child.
 Be clear about why you are making the request.
-Try to avoid phrases like "negotiate," "bargain," "re-do" or "money your child deserves" in your request.
+Try to avoid phrases like "negotiate", "bargain", "re-do", or "money your child deserves" in your request.

 The majority of schools have a deadline for appealing financial aid.
 You don’t want to wait until it’s time for your son or daughter to start school.
 Pay attention to the deadline the financial aid office provides and adhere to it.